If you are interested in adopting, please call or email us.

 - Go to our Petfinder page (look for the "1 mile away" cats).

-- If you see a cat or kittens you like, send an inquiry via Petfinder, or send us an email with the name of the cat or kittens you are interested in.
+- If you see a cat or kittens you like, send an inquiry via Petfinder, or send us an email to firstname.lastname@example.org with the name of the cat or kittens you are interested in.

-- An adoption volunteer will email you back a questionnaire for you to reply to with your answers.
+- An adoption volunteer will email you back a questionnaire.

-- If it looks like a good match, the adoption volunteer set up a more in-depth phone conversation.
-If it still looks like a good match, an appointment will be arranged to meet the cat.
+- Once we receive your filled out questionnaire, if it looks like a good match for you and the cat, an appointment to visit the cat will be scheduled.
 If you decide to adopt the cat, you will fill out the adoption application and agreement, pay the adoption fee and we will transfer the cat to you as safely as possible.

 There's something about Maine Coons